The number of people turning to meditation is skyrocketing, and with so many reported benefits it’s really no surprise!

 Meditation is now one of the most popular mind and body practices in the US, just behind yoga:

-7% of children in America also meditate, which is not surprising when you consider how positive it can be for a number of childhood conditions.
+7% of children in America also meditate, which is not surprising when you consider the many benefits of meditation for children.[5]

 Who meditates the most?